Should You Accept Insurance In Your Practice

 Insurance companies can be a source of accountability.

 The reason many people avoid insurance is because they believe it will lead to unnecessary paperwork and administrative burdens.
 Truth is for most private practices, this will not be the case.
 You’re not a large hospital with complicated paperwork.
-However, with insurance you will need to keep good notes, preferably using a good counseling and therapy notes software.
+However, with insurance you will need to keep good notes, preferably using a good counseling and counseling progress notes software.
 Make sure the software you use will help you track your codes and notes properly and remind you to stay up to date with your notes.

 If you do that, you will have what you need most of the time for insurance billing.
 A good software will also make submitting claims easy and it will check for obvious errors that can delay payments.
 For the most part, this will be all you need to bill effectively.